thommas88/homelab-nas/README.md

 # Homelab NAS – Proxmox + ZFS + Samba

 ## Overview
-This project implements a high-availability NAS environment inside a Proxmox homelab.
+This project implements reliable single-node NAS environment inside a Proxmox homelab.
 The goal was to design a storage backbone that’s fault-tolerant, simple to maintain, and scalable for self-hosted services like Immich and Jellyfin.
 The setup emphasizes practical automation, data safety, and reproducible documentation.

 ## Purpose
 This project series began as a way to repurpose my old hardware into something practical, a NAS and game server environment for me, friends and my fellow students.